Fear of Rain

-Fear of Rain is a 2021 American psychological thriller film written and directed by Castille Landon and starring Katherine Heigl, Madison Iseman, Israel Broussard, Eugenie Bondurant, and Harry Connick Jr.
+Fear of Rain is a 2021 American psychological horror thriller film written and directed by Castille Landon and starring Katherine Heigl, Madison Iseman, Israel Broussard, Eugenie Bondurant, and Harry Connick Jr.

+Rain, a teen living with schizophrenia, struggles with what she believes are terrifying hallucinations only to suspect her neighbor has kidnapped a child.
+The young Caleb is the only person who believes her - but does he really exist?

 It received a limited theatrical release in the United States on February 12, 2021, by Lionsgate.

 Plot

-17-year-old Rain Burroughs (Madison Iseman) suffers from early on-set schizophrenia and is admitted to hospital following a psychotic episode.
+17-year-old Rain Burroughs suffers from early on-set schizophrenia and is admitted to hospital following a psychotic episode.
 She later reveals to her therapist that she has not been taking her medication as it interferes with her ability to paint.

-Her mother Michelle (Katherine Heigl) and father John (Harry Connick Jr) are both very supportive, but when Rain returns to school, she is disowned by her friends who make fun of her mental illness.
-However, a new boy, Caleb (Israel Broussard), notices her and they begin hanging out.
+Her mother Michelle and father John are both very supportive, but when Rain returns to school, she is disowned by her friends who make fun of her mental illness.
+However a new boy, Caleb, notices her and they begin hanging out.

 One night while having a bad dream, Rain sees a vision of her teacher Ms McConnell (also her next-door neighbour) dancing with a small child.
-She wakes up and looks through her bedroom window into Ms McConnell’s attic window, and sees the girl quickly snatched from view.
+She wakes up and looks through her bedroom window into her attic window, and sees the girl quickly snatched from view.

 The next morning, Rain and John visit Ms McConnell's and she allows them to search the attic.
-They find nothing but dolls and mannequins that Ms McConnell claims belonged to her late grandmother.
+They find nothing but dolls and mannequins that she claims belonged to her late grandmother.
 Rain tells Caleb what she saw and he believes her.
-They later break into her home to find the girl, but they are unsuccessful.
+They later break into her home to find the girl, but are unsuccessful.

 Rain and Caleb search for missing children online and find a missing girl called Malia who Rain says looks just like the girl she saw in the attic.
-Caleb later learns of Rain's illness and she opens up to him.
+He later learns of Rain's illness and she opens up to him.
 Michelle starts to question if Caleb is real, or if he is a figment of Rain's imagination.

 Rain and Caleb attempt to search Ms McConnell's home again but she hears them break a window and calls the police.
-John gets angry and confronts Rain, insisting she take a dose of her meds.
+When John finds out, he gets angry and confronts Rain, insisting she take a dose of her meds.
 She taunts him by shoving several of her pills in her mouth.
-John tries to force her to spit them out, when she bites his finger, he slaps her.
+When he tries to force her to spit them out, she bites his finger, and he slaps her.